faenrandir/a_careful_examination/documents/book_of_mormon/quoting_fake_mark.md

 > ...
 If it is not the original ending to Mark, then at the very least it probably contains some of the characteristics of the original ending (i.e., postresurrection appearances and a charge to spread the gospel).

 [^mormondialogue]: On the Mormon Dialogue discussion group, the apologetic [is advanced](http://www.mormondialogue.org/topic/59398-new-testament-and-book-of-mormon-parallels-mark-16mormon-9/): "Assuming that Mark didn't write those words, must we then believe that Jesus didn't speak them and someone else wrote them down so the later 'interpolator' could add them to Mark's account?"
+[Book of Mormon Central's response to this issue](https://knowhy.bookofmormoncentral.org/knowhy/why-does-part-of-the-long-ending-of-mark-show-up-in-the-book-of-mormon#footnote13_4zcurck) follows along the same lines, basically that Jesus may have or probably said something like what is written in the end of Mark, so it is not anything to be concerned with.

 _published on [mormonscholar on 2017-10-10](https://www.reddit.com/r/mormonscholar/comments/75hvyj/moroni_quotes_sections_of_mark_that_are_of/)_